redpelicans/react-native-android-boilerplate/README.md

 **************************
 Run app
 ---------
+Start the packager
 ```sh
 npm start
 ```

 Launch app on your android device
 --------
+If app is not running yet on your device:
 ```sh
 npm run android
 ```